wolfnhk20/ecowatch-v2/README.md

 ---

 ## **🛠️ Future Enhancements**
-✅ Add more species
+✅ Add more species.
-✅ Improve UI animations
-✅ Enhance accuracy with more training data
+✅ Enhance accuracy with more training data.
+✅ Can be used in schools for education on wildlife.
+✅ Can be used in zoos for an engaging and interactive information display.

 ---